DarkPhoenix33/Blog-Generation-Using-AWS-Bedrock/README.md

 5) AWS CloudWatch- Default logging of lambda functions

 # Note:
-    We havbe created a custom layer for lambda function to utilize the latest version of boto3 library.
+    We have created a custom layer for lambda function to utilize the latest version of boto3 library.
     In order to create a custom layer you have to make a folder with name "python" and install all the dependencies inside that folder.
 For example in our case we will use:

     pip install boto3 -t python/